owre/demo-vue-3-event-bus-using-the-composition-api/README.md

 ### src/components/MessagesList.vue

 Component that lists messages that it receives from the event bus.
-It will clear messages when it receives the 'clear-messages' event.
+It will clear messages from the list when it receives the 'clear-messages' event.

 ### src/components/SendMessageForm.vue